 2. Picking and packing

-Having an effective picking and packing strategy will allow you to move quickly from receiving an order to having it ready for dispatch and shipping.
-Accuracy is key, as mistakes will cost money – and customer loyalty.
+Having an effective picking and packing process will allow you to move quickly from receiving an order to having it ready for dispatch and shipping.
+Accuracy is key, as mistakes will raise shipping costs – and impact customer loyalty.

 3. Minimising loss of returns

-Ecommerce fulfilment also includes returns, and handling these in the right way will help you to put these items back into circulation (if possible), as well as remedy the request of the customer, whether they want a replacement, refund or store credit.
+Shipping also includes returns, and handling these in the right way will help you to put these items back into circulation (if possible), as well as remedy the customer’s needs, whether they want a replacement, refund or store credit.

 If you are unable to keep track of where stock is, you could be losing out on potential resale, and you could be risking losing your customer due to a confusing return process.